Diamondbacks' Carson Kelly: Resting Wednesday

 1 min read

-Kelly will get a breather after he went 2-for-6 with a double and two runs scored in the first two contests of the series.
-Jose Herrera is starting at catcher and will bat ninth Wednesday.
+Kelly will get a day off after he went 2-for-6 with a walk over the first two games of the series.
+Jose Herrera will replace him at catcher and bat ninth in the series finale.

 More News